 In our latitudes, the sun shining on 1m² of roof replaces 100 l of heating oil or 100 m³ of natural gas (approximately 1 000 kWh) a year.
 Generally speaking, it is possible to heat 50 to 70 % of the water used in the kitchen and the bathroom in this way.
 However, a back-up heating system is required for times when there is insufficient luminosity.

-A basic solar water heater (i.e. for a family of 4 people, demanding 200 to 300 litres, with 3 to 5 m2 of solar collectors) costs on average € 5,500, including VAT and installation.
-To help you with this investment, the Brussels Region gives you an energy grant (link in French, which is supplemented by certain communes.
+A basic solar water heater (i.e. for a family of 4 people, demanding 200 to 300 litres, with 3 to 5 m2 of solar collectors) costs on average € 4,500 to € 6,000, including VAT and installation.
+To help you with this investment, the Brussels Region gives you an energy grant, which is supplemented by certain communes.

 The heat is then passed to a water tank by means of a circulating pump.
-This exchange is triggered by the thermal regulator, but only when the collector is hotter than the water in the tank.
-This prevents the circulating pumps using electricity needlessly.
-Conversely, it also prevents overheating.
+This exchange is triggered by the thermal regulator, but exclusively when the collector is hotter than the water in the tank.
+This not only prevents the circulating pumps from needlessly using electricity but conversely, also avoids overheating.

 When there is insufficient sunlight, the water is preheated and a back-up system takes over to bring the water to the required temperature.
-This system can therefore be used to produce hot water at a constant temperature throughout the year without emitting any CO2.
+This system can therefore be used at a constant temperature throughout the year.

 Subscribe to our newsletter and stay informed about energyfacts.